 *If you do not have an Alaska State Parks parking sticker, there is a $5 fee to park at the finish line at the Independence Mine State Historical Park "bowl" parking area.

 If for any reason you decide to drop out of the race (or, you signed in, picked up your bib, but then get second thoughts on this jaunt and decide to spend your day elsewhere), please let an official (any of the people with stop watches and clipboards) know, and present your bib number for identification.
 We do not wish having to go on a head hunt for missing runners at the end of a long day on the course.
+Best bet is to let one of us know at the finish line so make sure your ride stops up there with you.

 Please be courteous to other runners, State Park employees, and tourists on the trail.
 And, make sure to thank a volunteer!

 As much as we love our dogs, no dogs are allowed to run with you on the course.
+We shudder to think about what might have happened to any poor doggos out there in 2019 with the heat!
+Also, our insurance says no.

 You will be required to sign a race waiver when you sign up on ultrasignup.com.

 Potential hazards and inconveniences of the race include, but are not limited to: Traffic (NO road closures during race), serious dust in dry weather, yucky muck in wet weather, brutal exposure to the elements due to high elevation, and/or falling flat on your face due to cramping in the last mile of the race.
+Also: rampant sunburn!

 Consider a cap, or visor, and sunscreen if it's nice out, and a beanie hat, gloves, and windbreaker if it's foul.